maxvint/flateam/README.md

-flateam
+Flateam
 =======

-Flateam is a flat team tool for a web project.
+Flateam is a flat team tool for a web project